rm511130/Tanzu-Workshop-TKGI/WIP.md

 -----------------------------------------------------
 ### LAB-4: Connecting to PKS API and Resizing a Kubernetes Cluster

-- The creation of a Kubernetes Cluster takes over 10 minutes on GCP (Google Cloud Platform) so we have already created a Kubernetes Cluster for you.
+- The creation of a Kubernetes Cluster takes over 10 minutes so we have already created a Kubernetes Cluster for you.

 ![](./images/bosh_pks_k8s_on_public_cloud.png)

-- Let's proceed with the hands-on lab.

 ![](./images/lab.png)

-- Execute the following commands to log into the PKS control plane.
+- Execute the following commands to log into the PKS Control Plane.
-- Please make sure to use the correct `-u user<#>` aligned to your User ID.
+- Please make sure to use the correct `-u devops<#>` aligned to your UserID.

 ```
-pks login -a https://api.pks.pks4u.com:9021 -u user1 -p password -k
+pks login -a https://api.pks.pks4u.com:9021 -u devops1 -p password -k
 pks clusters
 pks plans
 ```